 What are the symptoms of heartburn?

 Other, less common symptoms include a feeling of mild nausea, hoarseness in your voice, or potential bloating in the stomach.
-If you experience symptoms regularly, or they don't begin to naturally subside after a few days, you should seek medical attention.
+If you experience these symptoms regularly, or they don't begin to naturally subside after a few days, you should seek medical attention.
 You will often find that the symptoms get more pronounced if you have just eaten something, if you are lying down flat, or bending over.

-If you are experiencing symptoms on a daily basis, your doctor or pharmacist may choose to prescribe you with a widely used acid reflux treatment such as Lansoprazole 30mg tablets which is fast acting and should help to ease your symptoms quickly
+If you are experiencing symptoms on a daily basis, your doctor or pharmacist may choose to prescribe you with a widely used acid reflux treatment such as Lansoprazole 30mg tablets, which is fast acting and should help to ease your symptoms quickly.

 How can I prevent heartburn?

 Heartburn is a common condition and is often attributed to lifestyle.
-Poor diet, for example, can often cause heartburn, due to the excessive amount of sugar, fat and salt found in junk foods.
-A great way to avoid getting heartburn is to have a diet rich in fruits, vegetables, and grains.
-Try to eat foods that are known to help acid reflux symptoms
+Poor diet, for example, can often cause heartburn due to the excessive amount of sugar, fat and salt found in junk foods.
+A great way to avoid getting heartburn is to have a diet rich in fruits, vegetables and grains.
+Try to eat foods that are known to help acid reflux symptoms.

 What you drink can make a strong difference, too.
 Drinking anything acidic is going to increase your risk of suffering from heartburn – which means fizzy drinks, coffee, and citrus-heavy fruit juices are all prime causes.
 Where possible, substitute them with drinking as much water as you can, to dilute excess stomach acid.